CheropS/Telco-Customer-Churn/README.md

 ### Data Cleaning
 Data cleaning involves preparing and processing telecommunications-related data to ensure its quality, accuracy, and consistency for analysis or modeling purposes.
-        - Check empty columns using df.isnull().sum()
+        -Check empty columns using df.isnull().sum()
-        - fill empty cells using mean and median
+        * fill empty cells using mean and median
         - check for outliers which gave us TotalCharges because the data was a multiplication of monthy charges and tenure.
 Monthly charges then became an outlier.

 ### Label Encoding